protocolbuffers/protobuf/README.md

 protobuf, you need to install the protocol compiler (used to compile .proto files) and the protobuf runtime for your chosen programming language.

-Protocol Compiler Installation
+Protobuf Compiler Installation
 ------------------------------

-The protocol compiler is written in C++.
+The protobuf compiler is written in C++.
 If you are using C++, please follow the [C++ Installation Instructions](src/README.md) to install protoc along with the C++ runtime.